Financing Your ADU: Options and Considerations

-Building a modular ADU represents a significant financial investment, typically requiring $100,000-$300,000 depending on size, features, and location.
-Unlike traditional construction, where costs accumulate gradually over months, modular ADUs often require substantial upfront payments for factory construction before delivery.
+Building an ADU represents a significant financial investment, typically requiring $100,000-$300,000 depending on size, features, and location.
+Unlike traditional construction, where costs accumulate gradually over months, ADUs often require substantial upfront payments for factory construction before delivery.

 Home Equity Loans and HELOCs